AllKinds/AllkindsICP/README.md

 ### Solution

-Allkinds is a web3 network and protocol that allows people can discover like-minded people around and potentially create a meaningful relationships.
+Allkinds is a web3 network and a protocol that allows individuals to discover like-minded people around and create meaningful relationships.

+Allkinds implemented as a webapp on the [Internet Computer](https://internetcomputer.org) platform.

 The interface of Allkinds is straightforward.
 People connect through the following algorithm:
 Anonymously ask yes/no questions on topics they consider important.